animesh-garg/jekyll-website/src/_includes/short_bio.md

 {% capture stuff %}

 ### Welcome!
-I am a Ph.D candidate in Robotics and AI at University of California, Berkeley since 2011.
-My home department is [Operations Research][ieor], and I am also pursuing an MS in [Computer Science][cs].

-I am working at the [Berkeley Lab for Automation Science and Engineering][autolab] at UC Berkeley where I am being advised by [Ken Goldberg][kg].
-I also work closely with [Pieter Abbeel][pa] and [Alper Atamturk][alper].
+I am a Ph.D. student in [Operations Research][ieor] and MS student in [Computer Science][cs] at [University of California, Berkeley][ucb].
+I am member of the [Automation Lab][autolab] advised by [Ken Goldberg][kg].
+I also work closely with [Pieter Abbeel][pa], [Alper Atamturk][alper] and [UCSF](ucsf) Radiation Oncology.
 Complete list of [collaborators]({{ site.baseurl }}/people/).

-*Research Interests*: Optimization (Mixed Integer, Non linear), Machine Learning, Artificial Intelligence in Robotics & Healthcare Applications.
+*Research Interests*: Optimization (Mixed Integer, Non linear), Machine Learning and AI in Robotics & Healthcare Applications.

-Primarily, I work in radiation treatment planning and delivery for cancer.
-We design optimization algorithms for creating clinically safe radiation dose distributions and devise novel delivery methods leveraging Custom 3D printed implants and medical robotics.

-One of my long term goal would be to make robots as easy to program and operate as a car.
-And, I am working on skill learning with applications to surgical robotics.
+I envision enabling ease of robot operation by laymen to an extent where the *user manual* becomes unnecessary.
+I study integration of algorithms with hardware design for applications in medical robotics and healthcare.
+I aim to develop models for human-machine collaboration, skill-augmentation, semi-supervised autonomy and healthcare decision support.
+My work employs and contributes to techniques in non-convex discrete optimization and representation learning.

 {% include peoples_urls.md %}
 {% endcapture %}